 Since it began in 1988, So You Think You’re Funny? has kick-started the careers of dozens of the country’s top comics including Dylan Moran , Peter Kay Rhona Cameron and Tommy Tiernan

 The competition starts in March with showcases countrywide and is open to new acts, who haven’t been performing regularly since the previous September.
 This means that they are still an emerging talent- not established.
-If you have performed a few times prior to this date, but not neccessarily ‘regularly’, and you think you might still fall under the category of ‘emerging talent’, please be in touch.
+If you have performed a few times prior to this date, but not neccessarily ‘regularly’, and you think you might still fall under the category of ‘emerging talent’, please send us your application!.

 In recent years, the search for the best comedy newcomers has been to Bath, Liverpool, Birmingham, Newcastle, Manchester, Glasgow, Dublin, and Brighton and to over ten comedy clubs in London.
 Last year there were over 500 applicants for only 70 places.